 Potentially interested applicants should consult the details of each competitive program area in order to learn how and when to apply.
 Some grants are offered in collaboration with the Swedish Research Council.

 Geographical Distribution of Grant Activities in Developing Countries

 The priority countries for Sida’s development cooperation are identified below, applying the regional framework of the Terra Viva Grants Directory.

 South Asia: Bangladesh

 Eastern Europe and Russia: Albania, Belarus, Bosnia and Herzegovina, Kosovo, Moldova, Russia, Serbia, Ukraine

-North Africa and Middle East: Egypt, Iraq, Libya, Palestinian Territories, Syria, Tunisia, Yemen
+North Africa and Middle East: Iraq, Palestinian Territories, Syria

 Sub-Saharan Africa: Burkina Faso, Dem Rep Congo, Ethiopia, Kenya, Liberia, Mali, Mozambique, Rwanda, Somalia, South Sudan, Sudan, Tanzania, Uganda, Zambia, Zimbabwe